isl-org/Open3D-ML/README.md

 | PointTransformer (tf)| - | - | [69.2](https://storage.googleapis.com/open3d-releases/model-zoo/pointtransformer_s3dis_202109241350utc.zip) | - | - | - |

 > **_NOTE:_**  RandLA-Net comes with a [Creative Commons BY-NC-SA 4.0](https://github.com/QingyongHu/RandLA-Net/blob/master/LICENSE) license which prohibits commercial use.
-We are working on a new implementation which will be available to use in the upcoming release.
+We are working on a new implementation which will be available under the standard Open3D license (MIT).

 ### Object Detection